chchow/chchow-vscode/README.md

 2. Extract Git, NodeJS, Java and Maven into portable-vscode/tools/ directory; naming them git, nodejs, jdk, maven

 ### 2a.
 Setup command prompt
+1. Copy command-prompt/add-tools-to-cmd.bat to portable-vscode/tools/ directory
+2. Copy command-prompt/settings.json settings to VSCode settings.
+3. Start VSCode and open command prompt.
+Check if the tools versions appears or try by testing the commands

+### 2b.
+Setup powershell
+1. Copy powershell/settings.json settings to VSCode settings.
+2. Start VSCode and open command prompt.
+Check if the tools working try by testing the commands

+### 3. Git to use Windows Credential Manager
+Copy .gitconfig either from powershell or command-prompt into C:\Users\<user>\